 Economic Development Project Completed Ongoing Postponed Not Accomplished Comments Work with the Glascock County Development Authority to update and maintain a website marketing Glascock County as a place to live, visit, or invest in.
 X Complete Go Film Georgia process and continue to engage potential projects.
 X This project is no longer a priority of the County and will not appear in the new work program.
 Begin project planning for county industrial park turn lanes on SR 102.
-X This project will be completed in TIA project 2027.
-Community Facilities Project Completed Ongoing Postponed Not Accomplished Comments Pave Bethel Acres Road and add flood and drainage infrastructure improvements.
+This project will be completed in TIA project 2027.
+Community Facilities Project Completed Ongoing Posiponed Not Accomplished Comments Pave Bethel Acres Road and add flood and drainage infrastructure improvements.
 X Participate in discussions with surrounding counties to coordinate expansion of ambulance service in an orderly manner.
 X In discussion with Warren County to contract with them for ambulance services and PSAP services.
 To be completed 2025.
 Make improvements to ball field in Mitchell.
 X Begin project planning for a school access road.
 X Access road will be completed in TIA project 2027.
-Determine the feasibility of moving government offices out of the Peebles House and donating building. Х The Commission has moved to the courthouse.
+Determine the feasibility of moving government offices out of the Peebles House and donating building.
+X The Commission has moved to the courthouse.
 No decision has been made about the Peebles House at this time.
-This item will appear in the new work program as "Determine what the commission wants to do with the Peebles House and consider donating the building."

 Community Facilities Project Completed Ongoing Postponed Not Accomplished Comments Purchase new police vehicles.
 X Working with the Sheriff on this, looking for programs to pay for this.
 Establish a fire station in or near Edgehill.
 X Land has been donated.
 Looking at building designs.
 Install way-finding signage for the Glascock County Senior Center.
 X New signs has been purchased for the Center.
 New signs for the main road have not yet been purchased.
 Expand the Glascock County Senior Center, including a commercial or upgraded kitchen.
 X Promote the ballot initiative to reauthorize the regional TSPLOST.
-X Work with Glascock County Family Connection/Communities in Schools to update current facility or move it possible.
+X 1 Work with Glascock County Family Connection/Communities in Schools to update current facility or move it possible.
 X The County cannot assist with this project as the building is privately owned.
 This item will not appear in the new work program.
 Hold a community workshop on potential improvements to the old city well house in Gibson and development of an improvement and maintence plan.
 X Land Use Project Completed Ongoing Postponed Not Accomplished Comments Determine the feasibility of enacting a zoning/land development ordinance and prepare ordinance if found feasible.
-X The Commission is looking to find funding for a code enforcement officer possibly through RC/multi county agreement.
-This item will appear in the new work program.
+X

-9 Land Use Project Completed Ongoing Postponed Not Accomplished Comments Discuss and consider property maintenance/building codes.
-X This has not been addressed.
-This item will appear in the new work program.
-Enter into partnership with other local governments to provide code enforcement.
-X The Commission is looking to find funding for a code enforcement officer possibly through RC/multi county agreement.
-This item will appear in the new work program.
-Create subdivision regulations to address issues such as site design, road construction, etc. X Subdivision road acceptance has been added to the County codes.
-This item will appear in the new work program.
-Broadband Project Completed Ongoing Postponed Not Accomplished Comments Research opportunities for cost-effective expansion of broadband. Х Comcast has received a grant to install 700+ addresses in the County.
+Land Use Project Completed Ongoing Postponed Not Accomplished Comments Discuss and consider property maintenance/building codes.
+X Enter into partnership with other local governments to provide code enforcement.
+X Create subdivision regulations to address issues such as site design, road construction, etc. X Subdivision road acceptance has been added to the County codes.
+Broad band Project Completed Ongoing Postponed Not Accomplished Comments Research opportunities for cost-effective expansion of broadband.
+X Comcast has received a grant to install 700+ addresses in the County.
 To be completed in 2030.
 Adopt a resolution stating Glascock County desires to be fully served by Broadband.
 X Not a priority for the County as this time.
 This item will not appear in the new work program.
 Identify community buildings that would benefit from enhanced broadband and/or could be considered for Broadband ready designation. Х Apply for Broadband Ready designation for chosen community sites.
 X